 74 Interview: 3 Generations, One Navajo Family’s Indian Boarding School Legacy

-- Indian boarding schools stripped endawnis Spears’s grandparents of their Native ways of living.
-Now the Navajo mother is reclaiming those cultures for her children
+Indian boarding schools stripped her grandparents of their Native ways of living.
+Now endawnis Spears is reclaiming those cultures for her children

 It was 8:45 p.m. and endawnis Spears had just gotten back from her daughter’s softball game.
 The whole family had gone to cheer on the young athlete, though Spears said her three boys spent most of the time begging for snacks from the concession stand and wandering the woods next to the field.